Gabriola Agriculture Co-operative

 The Gabriola Agricultural Co-op was originally formed as a buying club for the farmers on the island to allow them to buy seed, fertilizer, etc. at a cheaper cost.

 Gabriola Agi Hall

 The Agi Hall was rebuilt in 1967 after a fire destroyed the original building.
-It continues to be the focus for our Growers and Makers Market on Saturdays from May to October as well as the Christmas Craft Fair in December.
+It continues to be the focus for our Growers and Makers Market on Saturdays from May to October.

 Over the years, the AGI Hall has also been home to the Garden Club, the Tai Chi Club, dog training classes, birthday parties, traveling importers, RDN and VIHA information sessions and many 4H events as well as the annual Remembrance Day Tea.